-Furthermore, 47 teachers from various schools filled out an online questionnaire sent via email.
-Twenty-two people agreed to be interviewed over the phone to explain and confirm their submitted stories.
+Furthermore, 47 teachers from various schools were involved to fill out an online questionnaire sent via email.
+Twenty-two people agreed to be interviewed over the phone to explain and confirm the story they submitted.
 The interview is recorded and then transcripted with the participant's permission.
 The characteristics gained as a result of the whole vary.
-When the age range, level of education, and type of online learning platform used are considered, the distribution is pretty even.
+When the age range, level of education, and type of online learning platform used are considered, the distribution is fairly even.
 Table 1 contains a detailed description of the participants' characteristics.